k2-fsa/sherpa/docs/source/onnx/speech-enhancement/dpdfnet-python-api.rst

 Streaming status
 ----------------

-The current ``dpdfnet`` branch of `sherpa-onnx`_ contains the offline Python bindings and offline example shown above.
+The current `sherpa-onnx`_ Python API contains the offline DPDFNet bindings and the offline example shown above.

 .. note::

-   The online streaming DPDFNet denoiser is available in the core runtime and C API on the current branch, but a corresponding Python binding/example is not present in this branch yet.
+   The online streaming DPDFNet denoiser is available in the core runtime and C API, but a corresponding Python binding/example is not present in the current Python API yet.
 Please refer to :doc:`./dpdfnet-c-api` for streaming usage.

 Hints